qmk/qmk_firmware/docs/configurator_architecture.md

 The QMK API accepts `keymap.json` files for compilation.
 These are the same files you can use directly with `qmk compile` and `qmk flash`.
 When a `keymap.json` is submitted the browser will poll the status of the job periodically (every 2 seconds or longer, preferably) until the job has completed.
 The final status JSON will contain pointers to source and binary downloads for the keymap.

-QMK API always presents the source and binary downloads side-by-side to comply with the GPL.
+The QMK API always presents the source and binary downloads side-by-side to comply with the GPL.

-There are 3 non-error status responses from the API-
+There are 3 non-error status responses from the API:

 1. Compile Job Queued
 2. Compile Job Running